decline-cookies/anvil-unity-core/README.md

 > The type or namespace name 'ILogHandler' could not be found
 > ```

 This usually means that Git LFS hasn't been initialized.
-Check the size of the DLL. if it's less than a kilobyte then the Git LFS files have not yet been resolved.
+Check the size of the DLL.
+If it's less than a kilobyte then the Git LFS files have not yet been resolved.

 Running `git lfs pull` in each submodules will generally fix the issue.